mekaufman/iam/iamuserinv.md

 You can assign access by creating an initial {{site.data.keyword.Bluemix_notm}} IAM access policy when you invite a new user.
 In the Services section, you can provide a user access to account management services, services in a resource group with access to manage the resource group, or to an individual resource in the account.

-After the user accepts the invitation, you can assign additional access.
+After the user accepts the invitation, you can assign more access.
 See [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser) for details on editing policies to add extra roles, assigning more access, or removing a policy for a user.

 Depending on which service you select when you assign the policy, you might not see all of fields that are described in the following procedures.
 {: note}